selasley/AMPTE_CHEM/Setup_AMPTE_WebApp.md

 	<pre>python3 -m numpy.f2py -c chem_pha_converters.f90 -m chem_pha_converters</pre>

-4. Copy or symlink the AMPTE hdf files from Create\_AWA\_Datafiles.md into the data directory.
+4. Copy or symlink the AMPTE hdf files from Create\_AWA\_Datafiles.md into the data/ directory.

 5. Start the streamlit app then visit [http://127.0.0.1:8501](http://127.0.0.1:8501) in your browser